Medical board to determine woman’s cause of death on Indus Highway

 According to the official notification issued by DG Health Sindh, Dr Irshad Memon said Special Medical Board would be headed by Medical Superintendent (MS) Liaquat Medical University of Health Science (LMUHS), Hyderabad, Professor of Pathology of LUMHS Jamshoro, Police Surgeon Hyderabad and Woman Medical Officer Umerkot.

-Waziran Chachaar’s dead body was found on June 27, 2020 by Motorway Police with severe head injuries from Indus Highway, Jamshoro-Sehwan road in the limits of Police Station Chachaar, district Jamshoro while patrolling.
+Waziran Chachaar’s body was found on June 27, 2020 by the Motorway Police with severe head injuries from Indus Highway, Jamshoro-Sehwan road, in the limits of Police Station Chachaar, district Jamshoro while patrolling.

-Motorway Police referred the matter to area Police, PS Chachaar, where the dead body was identified as of Wazeera Chachaar resident of nearby village Wadda Chachaar.
+According to local sources the relatives of the deceased woman Wazeera who earlier were not interested in the registration of the case, are now not happy with the medical procedure of exhumation and postmortem and in this regard.
+Father of deceased Waziran, Gul Muhammad Chachaar who is also the complainant of the case has approached Deputy Inspector General of Police Hyderabad division Naeem Ahmed Sheikh to change the investigation of the case from Jamshoro district to any other district.

+According to the police sources to date, some 27 people in the connection of said murder have been investigated and police are expecting a major breakthrough in the coming two-three days.